DangerNoodle21/National_Capstone_Vision/README.md

 ##                                                      National University Capstone Project
-## Vision Processing and Object Detection.
+##                                                      Vision Processing and Object Detection

+# Goal of this Project